 1. Big Ben

 As the Eiffel Tower is to Paris, Big Ben is to London.
 Big Ben is actually a nickname that stuck.
-The name refers to both the clock and the clock tower that sits at the north end of the Palace of Westminster in London.
+The name refers to the clock and the clock tower at the north end of the Palace of Westminster in London.

 The tower was completed in 1859.
-At that time it was the largest and most accurate clock in the world.
+At that time it was the world’s largest and most accurate clock.
 Big Ben became a UNESCO listed site in 1987.

 In August of 2017 Big Ben was silenced.
-This market the beginning of a four year project to fully repair and restore bot the clock and the clocktower.
+This marked the beginning of a four year project to fully repair and restore both the clock and the clocktower.
 They also plan to install a lift which should make life much easier for those charged with keeping Big Ben in good condition ongoing.

 ⇒ Heading to London?
 Check out my posts on 13 Unusual Experiences in London, the best London Food Tours, my virtual London Travel Blog, some great Earlsfield restaurants, 14 Things to do in Notting Hill, restaurants near Clapham Junction and Victoria Station restaurants, 16 Famous Landmarks in Europe, a mad hatter afternoon tea party and a day trip to Brighton, 67 Fascinating Facts about London, 18 Landmarks of London from a local, 15 Places to see Sunsets in London, 9 Places to watch the Sunrise in London, 10 Bridges in London Not to Miss and Cotswolds tour from London options.